t04glovern/aws-greengrass-bricks/README.md

   --deploy-dev-tools true
 ```

-The following commands don't have to be run on the device, however you should run them from the root directory of this repository
+The following commands don't have to be run on the device, however, you should run them from the root directory of this repository

 ```bash
 export AWS_ACCOUNT_ID=$(aws sts get-caller-identity |  jq -r '.Account')